hamburgcodingschool/android-mapbox-example/README.md

 - Enyo
 - iUI

-There are also frameworks that let you build the app once, and then create different "native" apps.
+There are also frameworks that let you build the app once, and then create ***native apps*** for all platforms.

 Examples are: